 I returned to the states in February 2015, hung out, did some merchandising jobs for spending money, life was okay, but something was missing.
 To quote Anais Nin, “I’m restless.
 Things are calling me away.
 My hair is being pulled by the stars again”.

 I had to find a way to travel and make some money, at least enough to pay my travel expenses.
-I started the easiest way I knew…..GTS….Google That Shit….Google led me to Immerqi and that is how my adventures in the Middle Kingdom began.
-Although, I did hit a few stumbling blocks, actually, the first one felt like a giant road block.
+I started the easiest way I knew…..GTS…Google That Shit…Google led me to Immerqi and that is how my adventures in the Middle Kingdom began.
+Although, I did hit a few stumbling blocks, actually, the first one felt like a giant roadblock.
 When did I become over 50, seriously, can I really be that old.
 Well, I decided to apply to Immerqi regardless of the fact I didn’t quite fit in the box.
-Immerqi accepted me into the program and I was to arrive in Beijing mid August.
+Immerqi accepted me into the program and I was to arrive in Beijing in August.

 Now to also work harder on learning Mandarin…….

-I can be reached by email at email@example.com, on Facebook as Wendy Marvin, on Instagram as navel1ring and Twitter @navel1ring.
+I can be reached by email at email@example.com, on Facebook as Wendy Marvin, on Instagram as navel1ring, and on Twitter @navel1ring.
 Please feel free to contact me or leave comments on my posts.
-Thank you for taking the time to read a little about me.
+Thank you for taking the time to read a little, well a lot as I tend to ramble, about me.